-The Government of Haiti provides trade information on government websites, but U.S. exporters must maintain close contact with Haitian importers for updates.
-The trade facilitative processes have not changed.
-However, the Government of Haiti is working on the single window and the advance ruling processes, although the GOH has not communicated any deadline to fully implement them.
-As of now, the single window website of the customs office is under construction.
-In the meantime, importers continue to use the regular customs clearance process.
+The Government of Haiti provides trade information on the government websites, but U.S. exporters must keep close contact with Haitian importers for updates.
+The trade facilitative processes have not changed yet.
+However, the Government of Haiti is working on a new custom code.